Topological Full Groups of Ample Groupoids with Applications to Graph Algebras: Spatial realization theorems

 If we think of $g$ and $\Phi(g)$ as elements in $\aut(\mathcal{R}(X_1))$ and $\aut(\mathcal{R}(X_2))$ respectively, then we can rewrite the conclusion in the preceding theorem as Thus, Theorem~\ref{reconstructRX} says that any group isomorphism between $\Gamma_1$ and $\Gamma_2$ is actually induced by an isomorphism of the Boolean algebras of regular open sets of the underlying spaces.
-One could also view it as an equivariance of the group actions on the regular sets.

-\begin{remark} We remark that what Rubin proves in {\cite[Theorem 2.14(a)]{Rub}} is a somewhat stronger statement than the one we gave above.
-He shows that if $(\Gamma,X)$ is locally moving and locally flexible, then starting with $\Gamma$ alone, one can canonically reconstruct the Boolean algebra $\mathcal{R}(X)$ (up to isomorphism) using only group theoretic constructions.
-Moreover, one obtains a natural action by $\Gamma$ on this Boolean algebra which is conjugate to the action by $\Gamma$ on $\mathcal{R}(X)$.
-The strategy of the proof is to model a regular set $A \in \mathcal{R}(X)$ by its rigid stabilizer $Q(A) \coloneqq \{\gamma \in \Gamma \ \vert \supp(\gamma) \subseteq A \}$, and then to describe the Boolean operations in $\mathcal{R}(X)$ in group theoretic terms in terms of the subgroups $Q(A)$.
+\begin{remark} We remark that what Rubin proves in~\cite[Theorem~2.14(a)]{Rub} is a somewhat stronger statement than the one we gave above.
+First of all, the spaces need really only be Hausdorff (and perfect).
+Rubin shows that if $(\Gamma,X)$ is locally moving and locally flexible, then starting with $\Gamma$ alone, one can canonically reconstruct the Boolean algebra~$\mathcal{R}(X)$ (up to isomorphism) using only group theoretic constructions.
+Moreover, one obtains a natural action by $\Gamma$ on this Boolean algebra which is conjugate to the action by~$\Gamma$ on~$\mathcal{R}(X)$.
+The strategy of the proof is to model a regular set $A \in \mathcal{R}(X)$ by its rigid stabilizer~$Q(A) \coloneqq \{\gamma \in \Gamma \ \vert \supp(\gamma) \subseteq A \}$, and then to describe the Boolean operations in $\mathcal{R}(X)$ in group theoretic terms, in terms of the subgroups $Q(A)$.
 Finally one shows that there are enough regular sets $A$ for which subgroups of the form $Q(A)$ can be detected inside $\Gamma$ in order to generate the whole of $\mathcal{R}(X)$. \end{remark}